General Acupuncture

 Acupuncture is a medical technique unique to Traditional Chinese Medicine.
 Through the use of needling, it serves to improve blood circulation, regulate qi and blood, eliminate pathogenic factors, triggering the activity of body’s healing ability and natural painkillers.

-However, in the course of treatment, less than 5% of patients may experience unusual symptoms such as bleeding, pain, bruising, fainting spells, scalds, bending or breaking of needle etc. Therefore, it is necessary for our patients and their family members to be informed of these potential risks.
+However, during an acupuncture session, less than 5% of patients may experience unusual symptoms such as bleeding, pain, bruising, fainting spells, scalds, bending or breaking of needle etc. Therefore, it is necessary for our patients and their family members to be informed of these potential risks.

 Sensations of aches, numbness, swelling and heaviness, known as needling “acuesthesia”